 Academic Career and Research Areas

-After studying engineering in Italy, at the University of Rome Tor Vergata, Professor Gagliardi received his doctorate in physics from the University of Paderborn in 2007 under the supervision of Professor Thomas Frauenheim.
-He then worked as a postdoctoral researcher at BCCMS (Bremen Center for Computational Material Science).
-Subsequently (2008) he moved back to Rome where he worked as a postdoctoral researcher in the group of Professor Aldo Di Carlo.
-In January 2014 he was appointed tenure track assistant professor for simulation of nanosystems for energy conversion at TUM.
+After studying engineering at the University of Rome Tor Vergata (Italy), Professor Gagliardi received his doctorate in physics from the University of Paderborn in 2007.
+He later worked as a postdoctoral researcher at the Bremen Center for Computational Material Science and in Rome, before being appointed tenure track assistant professor at TUM in 2014.

 Key Publications (all publications)